hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-work-on-task-profiles.md

 When you retrieve a profile, standard tabs visibility is not present in the XML.

-This is quite boring because if you do nothing, Calendar, Tasks, Home or Contact tab vibilities won't be deployed !
+This is quite boring because if you do nothing, Calendar, Tasks, Home or Contact tab visibilities won't be deployed !

 To avoid that, standard tab visibility must be added in the Profile XML.